* Questions over Greek buyback keep investors cautious

 * Technical charts hint at rise to Bund range high

-LONDON, Nov 30 (Reuters) - German Bund futures held firm within sight of recent highs on Friday as a turbulent week of trading ended with investors cautious over the implementation of a deal to release aid funds to Greece.
+LONDON, Nov 30 German Bund futures held firm within sight of recent highs on Friday after a turbulent week of trading with investors cautious over how a deal that saw aid funds released to Greece would be implemented.

-The Bund futures contract was last seven ticks higher on the day at 142.91, closer to the Nov.
+The Bund futures contract was four ticks higher on the day at 142.88, closer to the Nov.
 13 high of 143.48 than the bottom of the recent range marked on Tuesday at 141.84.

 "This reflects the fact that to a certain degree the market is not convinced about that deal," said Christian Lenk, fixed income analyst at DZ Bank in Frankfurt.

-Questions centred on the proposal to buy back a portion of Greek debt, with investors on edge over a lack of clarity about how the operation will be funded and how repurchase prices will be decided.
+Questions centred on the proposal to buy back a portion of Greek debt, with a lack of clarity about how the operation will be funded, and how repurchase prices will be decided, keeping investors on edge.

 "Uncertainty around eventual take-up at this reverse operation and the prospect of 'holdouts' again complicating the picture risk another unwelcome flare-up in market tensions," Lloyds Bank strategists said in a note to clients.

 "This backdrop should prove sufficient to attract funds back into core product at higher yield levels, thus effectively providing a near-term cap to core fixed income rates."